arshdeep79/Lako/README.md

 ### Creating a lako library from scratch

-First clearly define what your library will.
+First clearly define what your library will do.
 Tip: Treat you library as an API for a specific feature.
 Split into multiple libraries when needed and make a module of it.

 ```php